ScenarioHunting/website/index.md

 Scenario Hunting is a design first test method.
-It comprises a series of steps that turn visual design artifacts (like Event Storming artifacts) to high-quality pic3s of software.
-Scenario Hunters' focus of attention is always on design, behavior, and the role the scenario under implementation plays from the bigger picture perspective of the story.
+It comprises a series of steps that turn visual design artifacts (like Event Storming artifacts) to high-quality pieces of software.
+During implementation, scenario hunters' focus of attention is on design, behavior, and the effect of the scenario under implementation on the bigger picture perspective of the story.

 <img src="https://cdn.jsdelivr.net/gh/ScenarioHunting/website/sh-process-view-sm.jpg" alt="Scenario Hunting Process"/>